almoshen/DeepSDF/README.md

 ## How to Use DeepSDF

+### Attention!

+If you train the model using colab, please upload zip file to colab and unzip there.
+Reading files from google drives slow down your training process.
+The A100 is as slow as my 3080ti when I read data from google drives.<br>
+Every python script has a corresponding Jupyternotebook.<br>
+Change the 'datasource' in exmples/categories/xx.json file <br>

+Original Data stored in google drive (Shared drives/Dataset_ShapeNetCore/data/ShapeNetCore.v2)

 ### Pre-processing the Data （Original method)
-Data stored in google drive (Shared drives/Dataset_ShapeNetCore/data/ShapeNetCore.v2)
+Not The Preferred Method<br>
 In order to use mesh data for training a DeepSDF model, the mesh will need to be pre-processed.
 This can be done with the `preprocess_data.py` executable.
 The preprocessing code is in C++ and has the following requirements:

 - [CLI11][1]